 Editor's note: This article was first published on March 16, when the Bill was introduced.
 On Jan.
 25, it was updated following a vote that rejected some of the most controversial elements of the government's plans.
 But there are still many proposals in the Bill that campaigners highlight pose a threat to civil liberties.
 Since the Bill was introduced, campaigning organisations including Friends of the Earth, Liberty, SumOfUs, Global Justice Now, and Greenpeace have launched petitions calling on the government to protect the right to protest.

-The climate NGO Greepeace described the Bill as “one of the most oppressive pieces of legislation tabled by the UK government since the Second World War" and said the wording of the stop and search part of the bill meant that "you could be holding a banner, placard, or even nothing at all and you could be stopped and searched."
+The climate NGO Greepeace described the Bill as “one of the most oppressive pieces of legislation tabled by the UK government since the Second World War".

 Last week the justice secretary Dominic Raab told reporters that the government still wanted to give police the power to clamp down on noise levels at protests.
 When asked on Radio 4’s Today programme if the government would bring back the measures that had been voted against, Raab said: “We’ll look very carefully at all of that, but, yes, absolutely.”